jazzysnail/egg-bee/README.md

 ### bee.curl(url, option)

-just like `ctx.curl`，but the difference is that path will start with "service name".
+just like `ctx.curl`，but the difference is that url will start with "service name".

 ``` js
 // in controller